A robust digital asset management system empowers the administrator to be in control of various aspects of managing your digital library.

-- after five years in the system, curate assets to remove non-selected outtakes from the system to a separate catalog
+- after five years in the system, curate assets to remove non-selected outtakes from the system to a separate catalogue

 - assets older than ten years are removed from the system and transferred to physical backup to be archived.

-Implementing a life-cycle policy in Daminion server is as straightforward as creating a separate catalog, querying the system for old records and moving them to a different catalog out of the mainstream user experience.
+Implementing a life-cycle policy in Daminion server is as straightforward as creating a separate catalogue, querying the system for old records and moving them to a different catalogue out of the mainstream user experience.

 Keeping multiple versions of an asset